Shekh-Dalim/INTERVIEW_Prep/webdev/3_JS.md

 ```
 4: What is typeof in JavaScript?
 ```
- Returns the data type of a variable.
+ typeof is a JavaScript operator that tells you the data type of a variable or value.
 ```
 5: What are truthy and falsy values?
 ```